Home » Clinical Psychology » Salary

 How do I advance in my clinical psychology career?

 Although the path you’ll take depends upon whether you’re interested in clinical practice, research or academics, the answer is the same: get more education.
-Studying current theory and practices in a specific field will give you the skills to work in a broad range of settings.
+Studying current theory and practices in a specific field can give you the skills to work in a broad range of settings.
 Graduates with a master’s degree can find entry directly into the field of psychology as an industrial-organizational psychologist or as an assistant in clinical or research setting.
 But if you want to maintain a practice and hang out your shingle as a psychologist, you’ll need your doctorate and licensing.

-Becoming licensed allows you to practice as a psychologist in all 50 states, as well as in the District of Columbia.
 From there, some doctorate-holders advance into research or a specialized clinical psychology area, such as neuropsychology.
 Some psychologists choose to pursue a medical education and become a psychiatrist, which allows them to write prescriptions for patients.

 Clinical psychology is about much more than the money, but it’s great to know that this career offers good salary opportunities in addition to meaningful social contributions.